Mustard seeds - Sinapis alba

 • Description

-• Mustard seeds yellow for seasoning and mustard production
+• Yellow mustard seeds for seasoning and mustard production

-• for preserving vegetables, sauces (mustard sauce), broths, meat dishes
+• Ideal for preserving vegetables, sauces (mustard sauce), broths, and meat dishes

-Mustard seeds are odorless, but they taste all the more powerful.
-Their taste is spicy and nutty.
-You can grind them or put them in boiling water or other liquids, to increase their typical, burning, and spicy taste.
+Mustard seeds may be odorless, but their taste is robust and distinctive.
+They have a spicy and nutty flavor that can be intensified by grinding or soaking them in boiling water or other liquids, enhancing their characteristic burning and spicy taste.

 Yellow Mustard - Mustard Seed: Botany

-Yellow mustard is also called the mustard seed.
-The mustard plant belongs to the family of the Cruciferae family and has its origin in the Mediterranean.
-This one-year-old plant grows up to 60 cm tall and has yellow flowers, from which seed pods develop in the form of risps.
-These contain the spice.
-Besides, they have wide, lower leaves, in the form of flags, while the upper leaves are rather small and elongated.
+Yellow mustard, also known as mustard seed, belongs to the Cruciferae family and originated in the Mediterranean region.
+This one-year-old plant grows up to 60 cm tall and produces yellow flowers that develop into seed pods in the form of risps, containing the spice.
+It features wide lower leaves and smaller elongated upper leaves.

 Related Products